Spend your summer building community and becoming a changemaker at Rosie's Place!

-High school students can make a difference in the summer!
-Students in the Social Justice Institute earn community service hours and learn more about social justice issues while providing much-needed volunteer service to the poor and homeless women at Rosie's Place.
+High school students in our Social Justice Institute earn community service hours and learn more about social justice issues all while supporting the women of Rosie's Place.
 This transformative service-learning experience is designed to be a

 From Rosie’s Place… I’ve come to realize that social justice is not just about treating people equally, it’s also about showing people the kindness, compassion, and respect they deserve…[Guests] face a day with no one showing them respect because they’re homeless, or no one sending a smile their way.
 Rosie’s Place shows the women that they matter and deserve kindness.